deadlyvipers/dojo_rules/introduction.md

 An introduction to the project.

-My faviorite CodeSchool path is blah.
+My favorite CodeSchool path is blah.